Skip to main content

 There is no judgement here, ever.
 If your child finds it difficult to cooperate, we simply stop and try again another day.
 We never force a child into treatment.
 Sometimes the best visit is one where we just count teeth and have a chat.
 Building trust takes time and we are completely fine with that — many families have needed several visits before any treatment takes place.

-Do you offer longer appointments for SEN children?
+Do you offer longer appointments for children who need more time?

 What is an acclimatisation visit?